spookyahell/wyw-license/README.md

 - Copying the software (to any location you can possibly think of)
 - Sale (
 	REQUEST/HOPE (NOT required, only preferrably): with real additional content/functionality/modification, other than just changing "a few" bytes or with intent to only meet the bare minimum to "qualify for a useful modification"
-    ACTION TAKEN AGAINST PEOPLE WHO DO NOT FOLLOW THE REQUEST/HOPE: None, eveer.
+    ACTION TAKEN AGAINST PEOPLE WHO DO NOT FOLLOW THE REQUEST/HOPE: None, ever.
 	)

 - Using in commercial (incl. patented) software/applications/solutions etc.